I have been spending a lot of time lately staring at agent logs.

 inner_B -->|result_B| SYNTH

-The Controller can insert new sample sites and new factor nodes at runtime, via structured output generation:
+The Controller can insert new sample sites and new factor nodes at runtime through structured output.

 The factor code is compiled at runtime via RestrictedPython — a proper AST-level sandbox that prevents access to os, sys, subprocess, and arbitrary imports, while allowing re, math, json, collections, itertools.
 This is the “think-tool” pattern from early Claude reasoning systems, applied to the factor graph: the Controller writes verification programs, the Python interpreter executes them, and the results feed back into the energy.